GeneralBots/botdevice/README.md

-# BotOS - Android & HarmonyOS powered by General Bots
+# BotDevice - Android, HarmonyOS & IoT powered by General Bots

-**BotOS** transforms any Android or HarmonyOS device into a dedicated General Bots system, removing all manufacturer bloatware (Samsung, Huawei, Xiaomi, Honor, etc) and replacing it with the GB interface.
+**BotDevice** transforms any Android, HarmonyOS, or embedded device into a dedicated General Bots system, removing all manufacturer bloatware (Samsung, Huawei, Xiaomi, Honor, etc) and replacing it with the GB interface.

 ## Supported Platforms